top of page

 Keith Lavine (he/him)

-Keith moved to Wendover in 2007 from London just after the birth of his second child.
-He has three children that all go to local schools and use or have used the Youth Centre.
-His eldest child was the reason he got involved with the youth centre 5 or 6 years ago when she started attending Amazing Donkey on Friday evenings.
+Keith moved to Wendover in 2007 just after the birth of his second child.
+He has three children that use or have used the Youth Centre.
+His eldest child was the reason he got involved with WYC when she started attending Amazing Donkey.
 At that time the influx of new members meant new volunteers were desperately needed and the rest is history.

-He has been regularly volunteering after being welcomed into the WYC family and enjoys dealing with the young people of Wendover.
-He became a trustee in 2021.
+He has been regularly volunteering and enjoys interacting with the young people.
+He became a Trustee in 2021.

-In his work life he manages people from different backgrounds and upbringings and volunteering with the youngsters at the youth centre holds quite a few similarities!
+In his work life he manages people from different backgrounds and upbringings and volunteering with the youngsters at the WYC holds quite a few similarities!

 bottom of page